 Of course, travel is an important factor.
 To account for this, anonymous transportation data from telecommunication corporations can be used to map the movements of people, which combined with infection and transmission patterns of COVID-19, can be used to visualize the predictions made using the epidemiology models.

 With this data, researchers can predict the outcomes of almost any public health decision, seeing how it will affect public health and economic factors.
 These predictions can also go into specific detail, analyzing only certain provinces, counties, and even municipalities in Canada.

 This information is not just used to predict the future spread of the virus.
 It can also be used to determine how vaccines should be rolled out, what businesses and areas should be opened first, and even when the next wave of the virus will occur.

-Located in Kingston, Ontario, Kings Distributed Systems is assisting in mapping these transmission patterns using their own “plug and play” platform called Project Looking Glass.
+Located in Kingston, Ontario, Distributive is assisting in mapping these transmission patterns using their own “plug and play” platform called Project Looking Glass.

 The models available through Looking Glass will make use of vast amounts of both open-source and proprietary data.
 For greater accuracy and relevance, municipalities can further integrate their datasets with those provided by the core platform.
 These could be anything from suspected cases to the number of healthcare workers that commute.